-Where to start when you’re broke: Money Problems May 23, 2014 – Posted in: Personal Finance – Tags: broke, when you're broke, where to start, where to start when you're broke
+Where to start when you’re broke: Money Problems May 23, 2014 – Posted in: Personal potential – Tags: broke, when you're broke, where to start, where to start when you're broke

 The good news is it doesn’t matter how broke you are.
 You’re never too broke to find a job.
 You just need to improve your situation, your skills, and your plan!
 The sad reality is that many of us start off with almost nothing but we don’t need to finish that way.
 Let’s explore our options on Where to start when you’re broke.

 1) Spend less than you earn.
 There are two avenues to improving your financial situation: spending less and earning more.

 If you aren’t making money you need to minimise expenses until you can generate some income.
 Cut down any expenses so you don’t burn through all your savings.

 Look for the cheapest phone, food, electricity, rent, memberships, and cut out everything you can while still living a decent existence so you can focus on creating opportunities for yourself.